bbatsov/batsov.com/_pages/contact.md

 ### Email

-Feel free to contact me at `first name` at `batsov.net` or `hey.com` about anything.
+Feel free to contact me at `first name` at `batsov.com/net` about anything.
 Email is a great place for private constructive conversations.
 It's also a great option to discuss my open-source projects, if you're the type of person who avoids using GitHub.

-If you're obsessed with privacy - don't worry; I've a got ProtonMail as well!
-My handle there is `bbatsov` and I'm always happy to engage in a fully encrypted email conversation about Life, the Universe and everything else.

 **Note:** I can heartily recommend Fastmail to everyone looking for a great email service that respects your privacy and embraces email standards.
 Using my